 At a glance, this Forney Easy Weld 261 adopts the signature design like other welders of Forney, including the portable size, green color, and comfortable top handle.

-Head to head; the 29901 is a transformer welder.
-Meanwhile, the 261 is an inverter.
-Accordingly, there is a premium duty cycle of 30% at 90A.
+The Forney Easy 261 is an inverter, there is a premium duty cycle of 30% at 90A.
 The welder can provide three straight minutes over 10 minutes and a whopping output of 140A.
 The control is easy with a variable dial.
 The inverter-based design also helps the tool be much lighter – a big plus for transportation and operation.

 We also like that you can upgrade the Forney Easy Weld 261 with a lot of accessories such as a ground clamp, torch-wrapped handles, MIG gun, an adapter, and a 12-month warranty.
 All help create a hassle-free operation.